 1Scope Items contain the items you defined in the Group query—for example, the files Interview with Franz and Interview with Vikram.

 2Range Items contain the range items that have associations with any of the scope items.
-This could be all nodes in your project, or just a selected few—for example, solar power, wind power, hydro power and biofuels.
+This could be all codes in your project, or just a selected few—for example, solar power, wind power, hydro power and biofuels.

 3Finds Each line represents an association found between a scope item and a range item.